 - Diffusion: Tiny particles are more likely to hit and cling to fibers since they travel more unevenly than bigger particles.

 - Interception: Due to inertia, particles remain on their track and quickly stick to the sides of the fibers.

 How To Buy The Best HEPA Filter Vacuum

 Below is a guide to help you buy the best HEPA vacuum available on the market.

 Make sure the vacuum you buy isn’t too heavy, otherwise you’ll likely have a hard time using and holding it.
 Look for HEPA vacuums which weigh between 5-13 pounds.

 If you don’t know already, some vacuums are loud, and I mean it.
 Some HEPA vacuums are too, which is why you should look for models that are quiet.
 To make things easier for you, we did the researching and reviewing for you, so you can easily choose your favorite model.

 Now that you know to look for a lightweight and quiet HEPA vacuum, you should know that the HEPA vac you buy needs to be powerful.

 In general, most vacuums have a decent amount of power in them.
-However, some HEPA vacuums we tested that didn’t make the list had weak motors and didn’t stand up to the tests.
+However, some HEPA vacuums we reviewed that didn’t make the list had weak motors and didn’t stand up to lots of dirt and debris.